-Average Weather in Stockholm Sweden
+Climate and Average Weather Year Round in Stockholm Sweden

-In Stockholm, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, and mostly cloudy.
+In Stockholm, the summers are comfortable and partly cloudy and the winters are long, freezing, snowy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 22°F to 72°F and is rarely below 6°F or above 81°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.